 7. F-Secure helps you enforce family rules

-If you want to have better control over what kind of content your child is able to access on their device, you can use F-Secure SAFE.
+If you want to have better control over what kind of content your child is able to access on their device, you can use F-Secure Total.
 Its Family Rules function blocks all apps and websites not allowed by you to be installed on the device.
-This makes it harder for your children to get access to adult content.
+This makes it difficult for your children to get access to adult content.

-And if you don’t want your children to spend too much time on their device, family rules can help you with this.
-You can set time limits for device use with F-Secure SAFE.
-You can also make sure that the device can’t be used during nighttime, so that your children will get enough sleep.
+And if you want to set healthy limits to how much your children spend time on their device, family rules can help you with this as well.
+You can set time limits for device use with Family Rules.
+You can also make sure that the device can’t be used during bedtime, so that your children will get enough sleep.

-F-Secure SAFE and the family rules functions are also included in F-Secure TOTAL cyber security package.
-TOTAL also includes a VPN that protects your privacy, a password manager and a lot more.
-F-Secure TOTAL is an effective and effortless way to keep your children and devices safe from internet threats.
+And unfortunately, children don’t always pay attention to online security.
+But F-Secure Total keeps your family’s devices secure, even if accidents happen.
+TOTAL also includes antivirus, a VPN that protects your privacy, a password manager and a lot more.
+F-Secure TOTAL is an effective and effortless way to keep your children and devices safe against online threats.